AnyBody/tutorials/A_Getting_started_modeling/lesson4.md

 :align: center
 ```

-Obviously holding the leg out in the air like that without the support
+Holding the leg out in the air like that without the support
 of a pedal spring and holding up the weight of the pedal as well
-requires about 6% to 9% of the leg’s strength.
+requires about 6.5% to 10.5% of the leg’s strength.

 Now, let us study the effect of spring stiffness.
 In `Environment.any`, we change the spring stiffness: